astorDev/bithovin/encoding/hex.md

 Note that we __must__ have a black canvas, so it's not an input value.
 That leaves us with just 3 values: how much red paint we put in, how much green paint we put in, and how much blue paint we put in.
 Note that each value is numerical and ranges from 0 to 255, which is 256 possible values.

-Let's move to the next question of encoding: **How** to put the input values in bits so that a reader can understand where each input value is?
+Let's move to the next question of encoding: **How** to put the input values in bits so that a reader can understand where each input value is.
 Since each input value has the same "capacity" the solution is very simple:

 > To represent 256 possible values we need exactly 8 bits (2 ^ 8 = 256)